Consular missions in Macau

-There are 15 consular missions in Macau, of which three are consulates-general, two are a consular office and ten are honorary consuls.
+There are 15 consular missions in Macau, of which four are consulates-general, one is a consular office and ten are honorary consuls.

 Fifty consulates-general and seven honorary consulates in the Hong Kong Special Administrative Region are also accredited to Macau.
 Of the nine honorary consulates in Macau, two are subordinate to consulates-general in Hong Kong.

 The honorary consulate of Portugal in Hong Kong is subordinate to the consulate-general of Portugal in Macau.

 History

 When Macau was under Portuguese rule, there was a Brazilian consul but was closed shortly afterwards.
 During the Second World War, when Macau was under Portuguese rule, there was a British consul, John Pownall Reeves, who served between June 1941 and August 1946.
 He remained there following the fall of British-ruled Hong Kong to the Japanese, as Portugal was neutral, helping 9,000 British subjects who had become refugees from the Japanese-occupied colony.

 The British consulate, which also operated a Hong Kong Government Permit Office, was maintained in Macau until 1967, when, following political unrest the previous December, it was targeted by pro-Communist demonstrators who attempted to make the consul, Norman Ions, repeat anti-British and anti-Portuguese slogans, before it was evacuated and closed.